-A Career (30+ hours-1 year) Certificate will be awarded to those who satisfactorily complete one of the following prescribed courses of study: Automotive Machine Technology; Automotive Mechanics Technology; Brick, Block and Stone Masonry; Business & Office Technology; Construction Equipment Operation; Culinary Arts Technology; Electrical (Industrial Electricity) Technology; Electronics Technology; Field Crops Technology; Industrial Maintenance Technology; and Welding.
+A Career Certificate will be awarded to those who satisfactorily complete one of the following prescribed courses of study: Automotive Machine Technology; Automotive Mechanics Technology; Brick, Block and Stone Masonry; Business & Office Technology; Construction Equipment Operation; Culinary Arts Technology; Electrical Technology; Field Crops Technology; Industrial Maintenance Technology; and Welding.
 A minimum cumulative grade point of 2.00 in the program of study is required for graduation.

-A Technical (45+ hours-2 year) Certificate will be awarded to those who satisfactorily complete one of the following prescribed courses of study: Accounting Technology; Administrative Office Technology; Automotive Mechanics Technology; Business Management Technology; Culinary Arts Technology; Drafting & Design Technology; Electrical (Industrial Electricity) Technology; Electronics Technology; Healthcare Data Technology; Heating and Air Conditioning; Industrial Maintenance Technology; Machine Tool Technology; and Precision Agriculture Technology.
+A Technical Certificate will be awarded to those who satisfactorily complete one of the following prescribed courses of study: Accounting Technology; Administrative Office Technology; Automotive Mechanics Technology; Culinary Arts Technology; Drafting & Design Technology; Electrical Technology; Heating, Vitalization, Refrigeration and Air Conditioning; Industrial Maintenance Technology; Machine Tool Technology; and Precision Agriculture Technology.
 A minimum cumulative grade point of 2.00 in the program of study is required for graduation.